-- Provide adequate access to at least some nonpharmacologic modalities to manage pain, improve patient self-efficacy, and address sleep disturbances for older adults. - Expand coverage for topical medications. - Connect older adults to community resources (e.g., senior centers, YMCAs) for nonpharmacologic strategies, such as exercise and tai chi, for both physical benefits and decreased social isolation.
+- Provide adequate access to evidence-based nonpharmacologic modalities to manage pain, improve patient self-efficacy, and address sleep disturbances for older adults. - Expand coverage for topical medications.
+Recommend transparency and ready accessibility of over-the-counter-medication benefits for individuals with Medicare advantage plans, especially those inclusive of over-the-counter topical and or oral analgesic currently covered. - Connect older adults to community resources (e.g., senior centers, YMCAs) for nonpharmacologic strategies, such as exercise and tai chi, for both physical benefits and decreased social isolation.